Other Brandy Bottom Pages

 Rebuilding of the base of the chimney continued on 21 February, and the photo to the right shows progress at the end of the workparty.
 Work also started on the foundations for the beam that will butress the north-east wall of the Old Boiler House.
 This wall is starting to collapse inwards due to the pressure of the material in the adjacent batch.
 Another group started to clear spoil from the area above the East Flue.

 The masons repointed the outside of the stonework at the top of the chimney at the end of February, paid for by a grant from Historic England.
 Two stones just below the cast concrete ring were too badly weathered to re-use, and will have to be replaced at a later date by new ones cut to fit.
 The masons will also repoint the top 6 feet of the brickwork just below the top at the same time.
-The photo on the 'Buildings and Conservation Work' page was taken when the repointing of the stone section was almost finished.
+The photo on the 'Buildings' page was taken when the repointing of the stone section was almost finished.

 Spoil was removed from above the entry passage to the New Boiler area on 06 May, uncovering a platform with a stone floor whose purpose has still to be discovered.